-A hospitalist specializes in the management of hospitalized patients, the hospital becomes their office.
+A hospitalist specializes in the management of hospitalized patients.
 A hospitalist takes over for a primary care physician when it comes time to admit a patient.

 Immunology / Allergy & Asthma

-Specialties of medicine which includes prevention, diagnosis, and care of adults with general illness, disease and injury.
+Internal medicine includes specialties of medicine such as prevention, diagnosis and care of adults with general illness, disease and injury.

 Maternal & Fetal Medicine

-Neonatology is the medical specialty of taking care of newborn babies, sick babies, and premature babies.
+Neonatology is the medical specialty of taking care of newborn, sick and premature babies.

-Specialties of medicine that deals with the structure, health and function of the kidneys.
+Nephrology includes the specialties of medicine that deal with the structure, health and function of the kidneys.